overhide/overhide/docs/decentralization.md

 ![import/export only](images/import-export.gif)

+The next section introduces a couple *client-driven* data-migration use-cases that dive deeper into this topic in the corresponding [API](broker.html#tag-data-stewardship) documentation.

 ## [Broker API](broker.html#tag-data-stewardship) Support For Data-Stewardship

-Refer to the [Broker API](broker.html#tag-data-stewardship) to read about how the APIs support data decentralization.
+Refer to the [*data-stewardship* section of the Broker API](broker.html#tag-data-stewardship) for an in-depth look at these data-migration use cases as available to *overhide* brokers.

 ## Overview of [*overhide* Reference Implementation](https://github.com/JakubNer/overhide-broker) and [*IPFS*](https://ipfs.io/)